Vedantha-V-V/debugzilla/readme.md

 The following scripts are available in the project:

+- `npm run ia`: Installs dependencies for both the frontend and backend.
 - `npm run dev`: Starts both the frontend and backend servers concurrently.
 - `npm run frontend`: Starts the frontend development server.
 - `npm run backend`: Starts the backend server.
-- `npm run build`: Builds the frontend for production.
-- `npm run test`: Runs the test suite.

 ---